ava-labs/avalanche-docs/docs/subnets/create-evm-subnet-config.md

 To add precompiles to customize your Subnet, select `Yes`.

-If you don't want to or you don't know what that means, select `No`.
+If you don't know what that means, select `No`.

 ### Wrapping Up